jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 "11101", then threshold 2 should be used.

-## Aggregation by Labels {#aggregation-by-labels}
+## Attribute-based Metrics {#attribute-based-metrics}

 > NOTE to be specified in full detail.
 For an end-to-end example, see
-> `example_aggregation_by_labels_mode()` in the reference implementation.
+> `example_attribute_based_metrics_mode()` in the reference implementation.

-In this mode of operation, we take the `beta` value to be the Client's measurement and `alpha` to be an arbitrary "label".
-For a given sequence of labels, the goal of the Collector is to aggregate the measurements that share the same label.
-This provides functionality similar to Prio3 {{!VDAF}}, except that the aggregate is partitioned by Clients who share some property.
-For example, the label might encode the Client's user agent {{?RFC9110}}.
+In this mode of operation, we take the `beta` value to be the Client's measurement and `alpha` to be an arbitrary "attribute".
+For a given sequence of attributes, the goal of the Collector is to aggregate the measurements that share the same attribute.
+This provides functionality similar to Prio3
+{{!VDAF}}, except that the aggregate is partitioned by Clients who share some property.
+For example, the attribute might encode the Client's user agent
+{{?RFC9110}}.

 Mastic requires each `alpha` to have the same length (`Vidpf.BITS`).
-Thus, it is necessary for each application to choose a scheme for encoding labels as fixed-length strings.
+Thus, it is necessary for each application to choose a scheme for encoding attributes as fixed-length strings.
 The following scheme is RECOMMENDED.
 Choose a cryptographically secure hash function, such as SHA256
 {{?SHS=DOI.10.6028/NIST.FIPS.180-4}}, compute the hash of the Client's input string, and interpret each bit of the hash as a bit of the VIDPF index.
+[CP:
-[CP: Are we comfortable recommending truncating the hash?
+Are we comfortable recommending truncating the hash?
 Collisions aren't so bad since the Client can just lie about `alpha` anyway.
 The main thing is to pick a value for `BITS` that is large enough to avoid accidental collisions.]

 The Aggregators MAY aggregate a report any number times, but: